microbecode/noirhack/INSTALLATION.md

     ```sh
     make declare-verifier-sepolia
     ```
     Note the declared class hash, you will need this in a minute.
+This may give an error if the contract has already been declared earlier.

 1. **Declare the Registry and ERC20 Contracts:**
     ```sh
     make declare-main-sepolia
     ```
     Note the two declared class hashes.
 The first one is for the registry and the second for the ERC20 contract.
+This may give an error if the contract has already been declared earlier.

 1. **Deploy the verifier contract:**
     Relace the verifier's class hash in the following command and run it: